davepinch/pinchy.cc/content/topics/people/r/richard-nixon/birth/@early-life-and-education-1-1.md

 ---
+title: "birth of Richard Nixon (Wikipedia)"
-title: "Richard Milhous Nixon was born on January 9, 1913, in what was then the township precinct of Yorba Linda, California, in a house built by his father, on his family's lemon ranch." birth of: Richard Nixon born in: California
+✂️: "Richard Milhous Nixon was born on January 9, 1913, in what was then the township precinct of Yorba Linda, California, in a house built by his father, on his family's lemon ranch." birth of: Richard Nixon born in: California
 citation: >-